-Did you know that 10% of people will develop an intense itch in the middle of their back over their lifetime!
+Did you know that 10% of people will develop this intense itch in the middle of their back over their lifetime!
 I am a dermatologist who is one of the 10%.

-Many of my patients have a back itch, and it makes them crazy.
-Typically, I can see the spot where there is a darkening of the skin indicating that they have reached back and scratched there for years.
+Many of my patients also have this back itch, and it makes them crazy.
+Typically, I can see exactly where they itch because the spot has a darkening of the skin indicating that they have reached back and scratched there for years.